-Enbridge does not even know if they will encounter bedrock in the middle of the Straits and if bedrock is there, they won’t know how much of it is above the tunnel.
-Not knowing can lead to creating sinkholes during the boring process or blowouts of the bentonite slurry drilling fluid to the lake bottom.
+Enbridge does not even know if they will encounter bedrock in the middle of the Straits, and if bedrock is there, they won’t know how much of it is above the tunnel.
+Not knowing can create sinkholes during the boring process or blowouts of the bentonite slurry drilling fluid to the lake bottom.

 Data submitted by Enbridge in its permit application reveals the existence of dissolved methane in the groundwater, the aquifer underneath the Straits.

 If groundwater infiltrates into the tunnel, methane dissolves into the air.

 If there is a spark from a machine or other source, it would create a potential danger of explosion and pose a threat to the construction crew.

 This happened on a Milwaukee tunnel I was working on, and three men were killed in 1989.
 An even worse disaster occurred near Port Huron when 22 men died from a methane explosion while constructing a tunnel that was five miles from shore in similar limestone bedrock under Lake Huron.